sewatu999/trucker-knows/feedback.md

 ### Strengths:

 -   Design is simple and easy to read, with large fonts and clean layout.
--   Straightforward color scheme that allows user to focus on the questions.
+-   Straightforward color scheme allows user to focus on the questions.

 ### Areas for Growth